anyateh/fyp/README.md

 ## Set up communication between RPIs

- - Designing a system and protocol for communication between RPIs and
+ - Designing a system and protocol for communication between RPIs
- - De

 ### Checklist
 - [ ] Learn to set up RPI with Raspian OS